How To Celebrate The Holiday Season in DC

 #1 The National Christmas Tree

-DC’s claim to fame during the holidays is planted in President’s Park on the White House Ellipse, where it’s surrounded by other trees decorated with handmade ornaments from 56 US states and territories and is accompanied by nightly musical performances throughout the holiday season.
-This year’s lighting ceremony will take place on Thursday, December 5th!
+DC’s claim to fame during the holidays is planted in President’s Park on the White House Ellipse, where it’s surrounded by other trees decorated with handmade ornaments from 56 US states/territories and accompanied by nightly musical performances throughout the holiday season.
+This year’s lighting ceremony will take place on Thursday, December 4th!

 #2 Season’s Greenings